 Mr Mack previously served as chief executive officer of Morgan Stanley from June 2005 until December 2009.
 He retired as chairman in 2011.
-Mr Mack first joined Morgan Stanley in May 1972, becoming a director on the board of directors in 1987 and was named President in 1993.
+Mr Mack first joined Morgan Stanley in May 1972, becoming a board director in 1987 and was named President in 1993.